-Expats will be surrounded by remnants of the cultures that have passed through the city, and they can experience its past just by wandering around the Old Town.
+Expats will be surrounded by remnants of the cultures that have passed through the city, and they can experience its past just by wandering around Old Town.

-New arrivals are often taken aback by the city’s greenery and a shoreline promenade that gives way to white beaches.
+New arrivals are often taken aback by the city’s greenery, and a shoreline promenade that gives way to white beaches.
 The Corniche sweeping along the coast is one of the most popular attractions in Jeddah, but it isn’t the only way to spend one's free time.
 Here are a few of the most popular attractions in Jeddah for expats to explore.

-Sightseeing in Jeddah
+Attractions in Jeddah

 King Fahd's Fountain